 VIEW FULL LIST OF INGREDIENTS(Proprietary Joints Blend) hydrolyzed collagen, green lipped mussel, spirulina, rose hip, cordyceps, shiitake, turmeric, boswellia serrata

-Research has identified hydrolyzed collagen for its anti-inflammatory effects, protection against the degenerative processes of collagen peptides and possible aid in delaying osteoarthritis while supporting cartilage health.
+Research has identified hydrolyzed collagen for its anti-inflammatory effects, protection against degenerative processes of collagen peptides and possible aid in delaying osteoarthritis.

 Research has shown ingredients in Swift:

 - Support Overall Joint Health